Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Design: A New Matching Design to Integrate RCT and OS

 The primary idea of matching in OS is to construct matched sets consisting of treated and control units that are similar in terms of observed covariates, thereby mimicking a stratified randomized experiment.
 These matched sets can take on various forms, such as one treated unit paired with one control, one treated unit paired with a fixed number of controls, or even one treated unit paired with a variable number of controls \citep{rosenbaum1989optimal,smith1997matching,hansen2004full,lu2004optimal,stuart2008matching,zubizarreta2012using,pimentel2015variable,yu2020matching}.
 As a design-based method, matching offers transparent and interpretable results, which enhances the objectivity of the causal inferences \citep{rubin2008objective}.
-For a more comprehensive overview of matching methods, refer to \cite{stuart2010matching} and \citep{rosenbaum2020modern}.
+For a more comprehensive overview of matching methods, refer to \cite{stuart2010matching} and \cite{rosenbaum2020modern}.

 While matching between OS treated and OS control units is routine, a critical part of our matching design is matching OS treated and OS control units along with the RCT units.
-We propose matching across these three groups.
+We propose a matching algorithm that matches across these three groups.

-For the OS, each treated unit will be matched to a variable number of control units determined by the investigators.
-For consistent estimation of our ATOT from these matched OS units, we need a sufficient number of control units with similar covariate values for each treated unit; \cite{savje2022inconsistency} proves the matching estimator's inconsistency of when this is not true.
+For the OS, we allow each treated unit to be matched to a variable number of control units determined by the investigators.
+For instance, investigators can choose to form matched pairs with similar treated and control units from the OS.
+For consistent estimation of our ATOT from these matched OS units, we need a sufficient number of control units with similar covariate values for each treated unit; \cite{savje2022inconsistency} proved the matching estimator's inconsistency when this is not true.

 The design decisions of how RCT units should be matched are driven by our target parameter ATOT.
-ATOT can be separated into two parts, the average treatment effect on the observational treated in the overlap region $\mathcal{X}$, and in the non-overlap region $\mathcal{X}^c$.
+The ATOT can be separated into two parts: the ATOT in the {common support $\mathcal{X}$ and in the external support from the OS $\mathcal{X}^c$ (i.e., the difference between the OS support and the RCT support)}.
 The RCT units are non-informative regarding the latter.
 Moreover, while they inform us of the former, the standard estimator may not be consistent since the covariate distributions differ between the RCT units and the OS treated units in $\mathcal{X}$.
 In the following, we propose a solution to this design problem.